s-tim-afk/static-website-generator/content/index.md

 **Issuing correction on my previous statement regarding U.S. domestic terrorist 'the Unabomber'.
 You do not, under any circumstances, "gotta hand it to him"**.

-> Isn't it such a coincidence that everything from when I was young was great and perfect and everything now is scary and wrong?
+> Isn't it such a coincidence that everything from when I was young was great and perfect and everything now is scary and wrong?<br>I'm probably the only person to ever feel this way.
->
->
-> I'm probably the only person to ever feel this way.

 I hate to have such a hopeless demeanour on the landing page of my little space, but there's a real apathy in society now that I think has really been exacerbated by the modern internet.
 It used to be a place filled with nobodies doing silly things that made them happy, but now everybody _posts_ with the hope of going viral and turning this tool for human connection and creativity into a source of wealth (huh, it always comes back to capital.
 That Marx guy might have been on to something...).
 I'm not gonna fix that, so the best I can do is make something pointless; something personal and unpolished, something decidedly unviral and unprofitable.